Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Yes.

-But if you would like to suggest a topic, you can.
+But if you would like to suggest that.

 Hey, hey, hey, we'll be back next week with another fantastic episode.